backdrop-contrib/domain_entity/README.md

 <!--
 |<- - - - - - - This line is exactly 80 characters for reference - - - - - - ->|
 -->
-WORK IN PROGRESS - this module is very buggy, please do not use on production sites.
-However, please DO test this module, report bugs, and submit PRs.
+We started this port and then realized that we did not need it and don't have an easy way to test it.
+If you are interested in this module and wish to resume the port, please contact us.

 Taken from Drupal README
 ========================

 This module is a PORT-IN-PROGRESS.
-We are using it for a specific site, but it has not yet been properly tested and the port is not yet complete.

 1) Overview